charliecwsu/100DaysofCode-Challenge/log.md

 **Thoughts:**

 * I am feeling excited and optimistic to do this challenge.
 I think that engaging with the online community (Twitter & Discord), and writing blog posts (Medium) will help keep me accountable.
-Initially, I was going to solely do the codecademy FED/FSE program, so I am grateful to have found this challenge before the end of the day.
+Initially, I was going to solely do the codecademy FED/FSE program, so I am grateful to have found this community before the end of the day.

 **Key Takeaways:**
 * HTML is the anatomy; CSS is the style; Javascript is the physiology